hkpeaks/peaks-consolidation/README.md

 About monthly or bi-monthly, new commands, enhancements and bug fixs will be added to subsequent trial versions.
 However, it will not include commands which involve complex implementation.
 Ready-to-use command scripts with sample data will be included in the distribution.
 For any reported critical bugs, it will be fixed and published as soon as practical.

-The initial version will cover the following command groups and commands:-
+The first and second version will cover the following command groups and commands:-

 | Command Group  | Command                        | Remark                                                 |
 |----------------|------------------------------- |------------------------------------------------------- |